zxcpivo/the-gallo-verse/.github/pull_request_template.md

 **ATTENTION** Please ensure you do a final check of your code:

-- [ ] Check the "Changed files" tab: I don't *inadvertantly* overwrite another persons code.
+- [ ] Check the "Changed files" tab: I don't *inadvertently* overwrite another persons code.
 - [ ] I have tested this code as a whole and claim it to be working.

 If you have verified the top two: